microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Edit dataflow](./Media/EditDataflow.png)

-1. The imported dataflow model included additional standardized metadata as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json).
+1. Our imported dataflow model includes additional standardized categories as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json).
 The standardized format enables discovery across other Microsoft products and provide semantic information to applications - including the table information's column types, metadata descriptions and more.
 To update the dataflow model in the top right select the **Edit tables** option to navigate into the Power Query Online interface.

     ![Edit tables](./Media/EditTables.png)